the short version:

 A South Philadelphia tradition, the Mummers Day Parade has roots in the city for over 100 years.
 This televised parade is made up of a fun, eclectic array of string bands, performers and comic clubs that march along the streets in Center City and South Philadelphia on New Year’s Day.
 I am third-generation involved with the Mummers Parade; for over 25 years, I have designed and painted large-scale backdrops and props for individual clubs.
 The interesting work environment and tight deadlines challenge me creatively; it keeps me on my toes to the very end.

-Today, I am raising my daughter in Roxborough, a lovely neighborhood in Philadelphia that I call “the hills of Philly.”
-A wonderful place for families, I’m drawn to the unique surroundings of this tight-knit community.
+Today, I live in Roxborough with my husband, daughter and a cat named Cookie.
+Roxborough is a lovely neighborhood in Philadelphia that I call “the hills of Philly.”
 My new neighborhood inspires my current work, including my cityscape and landscape paintings.
 The vibrant culture of Philadelphia is a part of me and my art, just as my art and I are part of it.

 When I am not collaborating with other artists or creating commissioned art, I enjoy making jewelry.
 I paint and sell one of a kind mixed media art pendants.
 The mini works of wearable art include landscape paintings and my favorite artist, Frida Kahlo, from my Frida collection.
 My jewelry is sold on Etsy @JensImaginings and at pop-up shops around Philadelphia.

-Creating art for me is about the visual journey, the emotion it conveys, and the connections made through the work I put forth.
+Creating art for me is about a visual journey, the emotion it conveys, and the connections made through the work I put forth.